 MATYCONN, April 2017 in CT

-Christine von Renesse and Volker Ecke will facilitate an IBL workshop at MATYCONN in Waterbury, CT on April 21.
-Registration details coming.
-Hope to see you there! :)
+Christine von Renesse and Volker Ecke facilitated a full-day IBL workshop for 30 participants at MATYCONN in Waterbury, CT on April 21.

 Joint Meetings, January 2017 in Atlanta, GA